SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 [TBD]

+## API Design :Check for the trip history

-## API Design :Pay for the service
+## API Design :See for the payment history

 <hr style="border:2px solid gray">